25 Weeds With Purple Flowers (Identification Guide)

 You see, the colour purple is particularly alluring to pollinators.
 Unfortunately, this makes weeds with purple flowers particularly prolific, as they have a better chance of pollination.

-In this blog post, we’ll uncover the 25 weeds with purple flowers you’re most likely to see in your UK garden.
+In this blog post, we’ll uncover the 25 weeds with purple flowers you’re most likely to see in your garden.
 Being able to identify them will bring you one step closer to removing them from your garden for good.

 1. Common Field Speedwell (Veronica persica)